gangdong/gangdong.github.io/_posts/2019-12-07-Fingerprint-frmk2.markdown

 }
 ```
-let's see the mehtod getFingerprintDaemon(), this method will acquire the fingerprint remote service object, that is, the object of fingerprint daemon (system/core/fingerprintd), which has been registered in the init.rc.
+Let's see the mehtod **getFingerprintDaemon()**, this method will acquire the fingerprint remote service object, that is, the object of fingerprint daemon (system/core/fingerprintd), which has been registered in the init.rc.
 Then initialize the remote service fingerprintdaemon and set the callback mDaemonCallback.

 It can be seen from the above that the fingerprint service in the framework calls the fingerprint remote service of the native layer fingerprint daemon (related to the hardware), which can be regarded as the client of the fingerprint remote service fingerprint daemon.

-Ok, we have seen the working process of framework layer and how they register the system service and access the HAL library by calling the remote fingerprint service through Binder.
+Ok, we have already went through the working process of framework layer and how they register the system service and access the HAL code by calling the remote Fingerprint Service through Binder.
 Let's move to native layer in next article.